linuxgruven/Glosure/Tutorial.md

 (eval (list 'print' (quote hello world!))) ;; Equivalent of (print 'hello world!')
 ```

-You can evaluane a string with `exec`:
+You can evaluate a string with `exec`:
 ```clojure
 (exec '(print \'hello world!\')') ;; Self descriptive
 ```